Business Bulletin: 20 June 2024

 Last year Alice Springs Carpenter Derryn Dean accessed the ABDP to help set up his own business Level Carpentry.
 The grant enabled Derryn to purchase tools, equipment, signage and a trailer.

-If you are interested in becoming a Program Partner, please submit an Expression of Interest by emailing: Business.Strategy@nt.gov.au
+If you are interested in becoming a program partner, submit an expression of interest by emailing business.strategy@nt.gov.au.

-For further information and to apply for the ABDP grant funding visit nt.gov.au/abdp
+Find further information and how to apply for the ABDP grant funding on the Northern Territory Government website.

 Mineral Title Act and Regulations Discussion paper released